-- 1. Informed Consent to Treatment form, signed by client.
+- 1. Informed Consent to Treatment form, signed by client;

-- 2. Release of Information form, signed by client.
+- 2. Release of Information form, signed by client;

 - 3. Intake form including financial assessment and contract for fees, signed by client.

 - 4. Medication Consent form, signed by client.

 - 5. Health Questionnaire, signed by client.

 - 6. Personal/demographic information of client, as described in State of California Alcohol and/or Other Drug Program Certification Standards, including:

 - i.
 Social, economic and family background;

 - ii.
 Education;

 - iii.
-Vocational achievements.
+Vocational achievements:

 - iv.
-Criminal history.
+Criminal history,

 - v.
-Legal status.
+Legal status;

 - vi.
-Medical history.
+Medical history;

 - vii.
-Drug history.
+Psychiatric/psychological history;

 - viii.
-Previous treatment.
+Drug history;

 - ix.
+Previous treatment; and

+- x.
 Emergency contact information for client.

-F. Notify Access Line/ QCM If Client Not Accepted Into Program.
+F. Notify Access Line/QCM If Client Not Accepted Into Program.

-Contractor shall notify ACCESS Line/QCM staff if a client is not accepted into the Program, based on Section 7 (Exclusion Criteria), immediately but no later than 24 hours of completing the intake or assessment.
+Contractor shall notify ACCESS Line/ QCM staff if client is not accepted into the Program, based on Section 7 (Exclusion Criteria), immediately but no later than 24 hours of completing the intake or assessment.

-G. Notify Access Line/ QCM If Client Needs Another Level of Care.
+G. Notify Access Line/QCM If Client Needs Another Level of Care.

-Contractor shall notify ACCESS Line/QCM staff if the assessment indicates that the client should be in another level of care, immediately but no later than 24 hours of completing the comprehensive assessment.
+Contractor shall notify ACCESS Line/ QCM staff if the assessment indicates that the client should be in another level of care, immediately but no later than 24 hours of completing the comprehensive assessment.

-H. Notify Access Line/ QCM If Space Not Available in Program.
+H. Notify Access Line/QCM If Space Not Available in Program.